In a developing country

 You're ready to volunteer or intern for an organization, but not yet ready to go overseas?
 Don't worry, there are many organizations in Canada that welcome volunteers and host interns.
 It's just a matter of finding the right fit.

-If you are interested in volunteering for an NGO, contact some in your area and see if they need volunteers.
+If you are interested in volunteering for a non-governmental organization (NGO), contact some in your area and see if they need volunteers.
 Check out Charity Village, a Canadian website for the non-profit sector with job listings, volunteer listings and other resources or Work in Non-Profits.
 When browsing through these sites, remember to search using the word 'international'.

 If you are looking for an internship, check out the internships section of Campus Access — here you can find both Canadian and international opportunities.